 How much for a pair of sock?!
 Socks are socks, aren’t they?
-As a self confessed
+As a self-confessed

-On first impressions the Comodo motorcycle socks seem like a pretty reasonable pair of socks with an interesting black, grey and orange pattern adorning them.
-They are certainly very comfortable to wear, no irritating seams and with a decent length on them that suits my Alpinestars SMX boots.
+On first impressions, the Comodo motorcycle socks seem like a pretty reasonable pair of socks with an interesting black, grey and orange pattern adorning them.
+They are certainly very comfortable to wear, with no irritating seams and with a decent length on them that suits my Alpinestars SMX boots.
 The calf elastic is neither too tight to dig in nor so loose that they fall down – nothing worse than a sock slipping down into your boot to form an uncomfortable lump.
-The pattern on the socks is asymmetric, but there’s no indication if either are specifically intended for left or right feet.
+The pattern on the socks is asymmetric, but there’s no indication if either is specifically intended for left or right feet.
 They’re certainly comfortable either way round.

 There’s also no hassle come wash time, they happily go through a standard wash cycle with no shrinkage or loss of elasticity.
 The DryTex yarn also ensures they come out almost dry after a spin cycle.
-I can see this being super handy when touring and resorting to ad hoc washing in a hotel room sink, having fast drying socks ready for the following morning.
+I can see this being super handy when touring and resorting to ad hoc washing in a hotel room sink, having fast-drying socks ready for the following morning.

 Buy the Comodo socks from Soxsmith.